 Companies engaged in cotton yarn spinning have large working capital requirements during the peak season (during inventory procurement for the non- harvesting period), compared to their average requirements.

-Further, the apparel manufacturers generally have seasonality in their operations with major sales happening during the winter season (festive season in India and abroad).
+Furthermore, the apparel manufacturers generally have seasonality in their operations with major sales happening during the winter season (festive season in India and abroad).
 However, owing to fixed nature of expenses, the companies need to have sufficient liquidity cushion at any point in time to meet both- their operational expenses and debt obligations.
 CARE assesses the cushion available in the sanctioned working capital limits of the companies to analyse the liquidity position.
 High repayment obligations especially at the time when companies are holding excess inventory can be a cause of concern.

-Also, the receivable position of the company being analysed is closely looked at.
+CARE takes cognisance of the top clients of the entity for their overall credit quality.
+Business relation with strong counter-parties ensures timely payments.
+Debtor ageing profile along with concentration of debtors is closely looked at.
 The receivable position may vary depending on the geographies catered to, with entities deriving significant income from exports generally having elongated average collection period.
 Entities taking Letter of Credits (LCs) from their clients and having cover from Export Credit Guarantee Corporation (ECGC) are viewed positively.